WHAT to Eat

 People on a lower-fat diet tend to see lower waking glucose and higher glucose values during the day, particularly in the afternoon, as shown in the example hourly chart below.

-The first step here is to dial back the excess carbs that are overfilling their glucose fuel tank while prioritising protein to increase satiety.
-Converse to the low-carb profile, people following a lower-fat diet may do better with more carbs in the morning when they are more insulin sensitive and less at night, particularly if they see their pre-bed values going well above their upper limit line.
+The first step is to dial back the excess carbs overfilling their glucose fuel tank while prioritising protein to increase satiety.
+Converse to the low-carb profile, people following a lower-fat diet may do better with more of their carbs in the morning when they are more insulin sensitive and less at night, particularly if they see their pre-bed values going well above their upper limit line.

 Mid-afternoon pattern

-Other people, like the chart shown below, see a distinct dip mid-afternoon dip, indicating that this is the ideal time for them to have their largest meal.
+Like the chart below, other people see a distinct mid-afternoon dip, indicating that this is the ideal time for them to have their largest meal.
+After a few weeks, you will start to see the distinct pattern that will empower you to understand what your body needs at different times of the day.

 Balanced profile